python/devguide/getting-started/setup-building.rst

             libncurses5-dev libreadline6-dev libsqlite3-dev libssl-dev \
             lzma lzma-dev tk-dev uuid-dev zlib1g-dev libmpdec-dev

-   Note that recent Debian distributions do not have the ``libmpdec-dev`` package.
+   Note that Debian 12 and Ubuntu 24.04 do not have the ``libmpdec-dev`` package.
 You can safely remove it from the install list above and the Python build will use a bundled version.

 .. tab:: macOS